Edge-Minimum Saturated k-Planar Drawings: Introduction

-The target of this paper is to determine the number of edges in min-saturated $k$-planar drawings of loopless multigraphs for $k \geq 4$, i.e., the \emph{smallest} number of edges among all saturated $k$-planar drawings with $n$ vertices.
+In this sense, we call a drawing that attains the Tur\'an-type maximum number of edges a \emph{max-saturated}\footnote{Sometimes these drawings are called \emph{optimal} in the literature~\cite{BekosKR17}.} drawing, while a sparsest saturated drawing is called \emph{min-saturated}.
+The target of this paper is to determine the number of edges in min-saturated $k$-planar drawings of loopless (multi-)graphs , i.e., the \emph{smallest} number of edges among all saturated $k$-planar drawings with $n$ vertices.
 The answer will always be of the form $\alpha_k \cdot (n-1)$.
 However, it turns out that the precise value of $\alpha_k$ depends on numerous subtleties of what precisely we allow in the considered $k$-planar drawings.
 Such subtleties are formalized by drawing styles $\Gamma$, each one with its own constant $\alpha_\Gamma$.
 As we always require $k$-planarity, we omit $k$ from the notation $\alpha_\Gamma$.

 For example, restricting to connected graphs, we immediately have at least $n-1$ edges on $n$ vertices, i.e., $\alpha_\Gamma \geq 1$.
-And in fact we also have $\alpha_\Gamma \leq 1$ for any $\epsilon>0$ and all $k \geq 4$ as testified by entangled drawings of cycles like in the left of \cref{fig:k-planar-examples}.
+And in fact we also have $\alpha_\Gamma \leq 1$ for all $k \geq 4$ as testified by entangled drawings of cycles like in the left of \cref{fig:k-planar-examples}.
 Allowing disconnected graphs but restricting to contiguous drawings, we immediately have $\alpha_\Gamma \geq 1/2$ since we have minimum degree at least $1$ in that case.
-And again we also have $\alpha_\Gamma \leq 1/2$ for all $k \geq 7$ as one can find saturated $k$-planar drawings of matchings like in the right of \cref{fig:k-planar-examples}.
-Other subtleties occur when we distinguish whether selfcrossing edges, repeatedly crossing edges, crossing incident edges etc.\ are allowed or forbidden.
+And again we also have $\alpha_\Gamma \leq 1/2$ for all $k \geq 6$ as one can find saturated $k$-planar drawings of matchings like in the right of \cref{fig:k-planar-examples}.
+Other subtleties occur when we distinguish whether selfcrossing edges, repeatedly crossing edges, crossing incident edges, etc., are allowed or forbidden.
 We enable a concise investigation of all possible combinations by first deriving lower bounds on $\alpha_\Gamma$ for any drawing style that satisfies only some mild assumptions.
 We can then consider each drawing style $\Gamma$ and swiftly determine the exact value of $\alpha_\Gamma$, thus determining the smallest number of edges among all $k$-planar drawings of that style on $n$ vertices.
-Our results are summarized in \cref{tab:results}.
+Our results for multigraphs are summarized in \cref{tab:results}.